paweljarosz/defarc/README.md

 	local component_table = defarc.get_component_by_name("proper-name")
 ```

-### .get_component([component])
+### get_component([component])
 Returns a table with selected component data.
-This function returns a proper component if proper component_id or component_name is provided, otherwise it returns a saved/selected component_table.
+This function returns a proper component if proper component_id or component_name is provided, otherwise it returns a selected component_table.

 * **PARAMETER:** `component` (string, optional) - an id or name of a component from Arcweave JSON or Lua table with component data (component_table)
 * **RETURNS:** `component_table` (table) - a table with data regarding selected component